Last updated: December 7, 2022

 The easiest way to get there from the M1 Motorway is via Woy Woy Road to Woy Woy, followed by Empire Bay Drive in Empire Bay, and Maitland Bay Drive to the Information Centre.

-Once you’ve parked your car, look for the Maitland Bay signpost, which marks the start of the Bullimah Spur Track as well as the Maitland Bay Track.
+Once you’ve parked your car, look for the Maitland Bay signpost, which marks the start of the Bullimah Spur Track and also the Maitland Bay Track.

 Bullimah Spur Track Notes

 As mentioned, this 2.4 km return walking track is relatively easy, but it does include sections with uneven surface and a bit of rock scrambling.